 This post will be about the outlook & narrative of its business, and specifically the impact of the rise of the synthetic diamond industry to its business.

 Established in 1988, Sarine Technologies Ltd. is a worldwide leader in the development and manufacturing of advanced evaluation, planning, processing and finishing systems for diamond and gemstone production.

-1) With regards to Outlook, in the company’s website, the Chairman stated the following:
+1) With regards to Outlook, on the company’s website, the Chairman stated the following:

 Polished diamond prices: Polished prices ended 2014 down, as their erosion became more pronounced in the fourth quarter.
 A possible explanation for this trend may have been the need of Indian diamond manufacturers to sell at reduced prices in order to service their credit lines, as inventories increased and available credit decreased.

 The credit squeeze in the diamond industry is a worldwide “revolution” as stated by De Beers (read here).
 Tension it seems is coming from the change in the industry and felt by the so-called midstream segment — the companies in China, India, Belgium and elsewhere that buy diamonds from mine operators.
 Banks have either stopped lending or tightened their lending standards.

 Intellectual Property: The products they develop are proprietary in nature.
 Hence, their ability to remain competitive in the market is dependent, in part, on their ability to protect their proprietary intellectual property (IP), in general, and their software, in particular.
 To facilitate the protection of these proprietary intellectual rights, they have registered several patents and trademarks in countries key to their business worldwide, and several additional patent and trademark applications are pending in various registration phases.

 3) The rise of the synthetic diamond industry.